sshaoshuai/PersonalPages/index.md

 ## News
 <hr style="margin-top:-16px;margin-bottom:10px;" />
+* [2023/05] Our approach MTR++ won the championship of [Waymo Open Dataset Motion Prediction Challenge 2023](https://waymo.com/open/challenges/2023/motion-prediction/).
+More details will be released soon.
 * [2023/02] Four papers accepted by CVPR 2023.
 * [2023/02] We release the [MTR codebase](https://github.com/sshaoshuai/MTR), which can achieve SoTA results on Waymo Motion Prediction dataset.
 * [2022/12] Achieved Excellence in Young Scientist Award of HKIS 2022.